 B. Consent Agenda:

 1. Windiate requests clarification of FOIA Coordinator reports’ location.
 Schultz and Petersen suggest it be placed under special reports for this meeting but moving forward will be housed under Consent Agenda. #4 Ambulance removed for discussion; remainder accepted by consent.
 Thompson reports that there has been much work to get agency to ALS level.
 State went to an all-electronic format for upgrades.
 The State has sent an electronic copy to Dr. Smith, which has been completed and returned to State.
 Licensure expected to be processed, approved and then notification sent to the township.
 Goal to bring on 1 paramedic.
-With a fourth person to schedule in that 24-hour slot would allow other three to go to TAA (Township Ambulance Authority) where they can gain continued education.
-This should also help alleviate overtime hours.
+With a fourth person to schedule in that 24-hour slot would allow A ROTATION OF THE other three to go to TAA (Township Ambulance Authority) where they can continue PRACTICING SKILLS This should also help alleviate overtime hours.
 Motion to approve Ambulance report by Cook; seconded and passed 4-0.

 C. Special Reports Agenda: